asiaopenstack/icehouse/grizzly/readme.md

     ./openstack_horizon.sh

+Now reboot the controller rig:

+    reboot

-Once you have installed Horzion, you should be able to log into your OpenStack cluster with the following URL format (changing the IP of course):
+Once the rig comes back up, you should be able to log into your OpenStack cluster with the following URL format (changing the IP of course):

     http://10.0.1.100/horizon